What is an SR-22? An explainer

-An SR-22 is an official document — not an insurance policy — that must be filed with your state by an insurance provider if you have a suspended or revoked license, serious moving violations, or as a result of not paying child support.
+If you are considered a high-risk driver —that is someone who has been convicted of multiple moving violations or a DUI — you may need to file an SR-22.
+An SR-22 is an official document — not an insurance policy — that must be filed with your state by an auto insurance company if you have a suspended or revoked license, serious moving violations, or as a result of not paying child support.
 Also known as a certificate of financial responsibility, an SR-22 serves as proof that you have obtained the minimum liability coverage required in your state.
-In Virginia, for example, the minimum liability coverage would be $25,000 per person or $50,000 per accident for bodily injury and $20,000 per accident for property damage.
-The issuance of an SR-22 by an insurance company will ensure your driving privileges or reinstate them.
-Those who are required to get an SR-22 are typically notified through their state division of motor vehicles or by court order.
-Not all states in the U.S. require an SR-22.

 What is an FR-44?

 An FR-44 is similar to an SR-22, however it requires higher liability limits for an auto policy than the state minimum and is only a required in Florida and Virginia.
-In the case of Virginia, the limits for an FR-44 would be $50,000 per person or $100,000 per accident for bodily injury, and $40,000 per accident for property damage — double the amount required for an SR-22 in that state.
-FR-44s are required for more serious offenses, such as driving under the influence (DUI) or driving while intoxicated (DWI).
-Florida and Virginia also use the SR-22, but for less severe infractions.
+In the case of Virginia, the limits for an FR-44 would be $60,000 per person or $120,000 per accident for bodily injury, and $40,000 per accident for property damage — double the amount required for an SR-22 in that state.

 Who needs to get an SR-22?